Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 A major consequence of the Prohibition Era was the rise in the criminal element who took it upon

-while evading the law.
+moonshine, all while evading the law.

 Al Capone, the criminal mob boss and co-founder of the Chicago Outfit, used Prohibition to help